JohnDoneth/spandex_otlp/README.md

   }
 ```

-Then add the `SpandexOTLP.Sender` to your application supervision tree.
+Then add `SpandexOTLP.Sender` to your application supervision tree.

 ```elixir
 children = [